ffromani/go-todo-app/EXERCISES.md

 Note: there are some failing tests around that need to be fixed.
 We suggest running only the test that is part of the exercise by running `go test -run TestName` in order to avoid unnecessary noise.

+## Basics and coverage

+- Write one or more (the more the better) unit tests.
+If unsure where to start: `api/v1` or `config` can be quite simple;
+  for more complex scenarios: `middleware`.
+- Check the coverage before/after the tests.
+You can use the `make cover-vew` makefile target.
+- Write one or more integration tests, e.g. tests which involve two or more packages.
+If unsure where to start: `ledger` is probably the simplest case, `controller` provides more (and more complex) opportunities.
+- Check how the converage changed before/after the integration tests.
+- Compile the test binaries, and then run them.

 ## Subtests / Table tests

 - Modify the `TestMerge` test under [model/todo_merge_test.go](model/todo_merge_test.go) to be a table based